bogaudio/BogaudioModules/README-prerelease.md

 *Note that the matrix knobs are attenuverters, and default to zero.*  That means there will be no output, regardless of the inputs, until some knobs are changed to non-zero values.
 The knobs can be set to unipolar mode, as below; they still default to zero.

 Saturation (soft clipping) limits each output to +/-12V.
 This can be changed to a hard clip at +/-12V on the context menu ("Output clipping") -- as described on UMIX, this is mode is better if you need to precisely sum CVs.
+Clipping may also be disabled entirely by setting "Output clipping" to "None".

 Another context menu option allows the input gains to be reduced by up to 12db.